How to calculate gender pay gap

 Promotion and Leadership Opportunities Women may face barriers when it comes to accessing leadership roles and promotional opportunities.
 The lack of representation in senior positions and boardrooms can lead to a wage gap at higher levels.

-See also How to pronounce baguette
+See also How to get wax out of a carpet

 Addressing these key factors and implementing policies that promote gender equality in education, work environments, and pay practices can help reduce the gender pay gap and create a more equitable society.